NED vs PAK Dream11 Team Prediction, Fantasy Tips: Netherlands vs Pakistan

 Vice-captain: Fakhar Zaman

-Netherlands: Vikramjit Singh, Max O’Dowd, Tom Cooper, Bas de Leede, Wesley Barresi, Scott Edwards (c & wk), Logan van Beek, Tim Pringle, Aryan Dutt, Shariz Ahmad, Vivian Kingma.
+Netherlands: Vikramjit Singh, Max O’Dowd, Bas de Leede, Wesley Barresi, Tom Cooper, Scott Edwards (c & wk), Logan van Beek, Teja Nidamanuru, Tim Pringle, Aryan Dutt, Vivian Kingma.

-Pakistan: Fakhar Zaman, Imam-ul-Haq, Babar Azam (c), Mohammad Rizwan (wk), Mohammad Haris, Khushdil Shah, Shadab Khan, Mohammad Nawaz, Mohammad Wasim, Haris Rauf, Naseem Shah.
+Pakistan: Fakhar Zaman, Imam-ul-Haq, Babar Azam (c), Mohammad Rizwan (wk), Khushdil Shah, Shadab Khan, Agha Salman, Mohammad Nawaz, Mohammad Wasim, Haris Rauf, Naseem Shah

 Live Tv